-The History of Fort Stanton
+The History Of Fort Stanton

-Fort Stanton was built in 1855 by soldiers of the 1st Dragoon and the 3rd and 8th Infantry Regiments to serve as a base of operations against the Mescalero Apache Indians.
+Named for Captain Henry W. Stanton, who was killed in a skirmish with the Apaches, Fort Stanton was built in 1855 by soldiers of the 1st Dragoon and the 3rd and 8th Infantry Regiments to serve as a base of operations against the Mescalero Apache Indians.
 It served as a military fortification through 1896.
 Built of local stone, the sturdy 1855 buildings have lasted to this day.
 The Fort was named for Captain Henry W. Stanton, killed fighting the Apaches in 1855 near present day Mayhill.
 Troops marched out from the Fort to search for and fight the Mescalero Indians during numerous campaigns from 1855 until the 1880’s.

 The Military Years

 The Fort was seized by Confederate forces in 1861.
 During the occupation, three Rebels were killed by Kiowa Indians while on patrol 50 miles north.
 After all supplies were moved to Mesilla, the Confederates abandoned the Fort, burning it as they left.
 More…

 The Hospital Years

 In 1896, with the Mescalero Apache settled on the nearby reservation and the surrounding area bustling with new communities, the Fort was abandoned by the Army and closed.
 In 1899, however, the US Public Health Service acquired the Fort as a tuberculosis hospital for the Merchant Marine.
 Selected for its healthful climate, it served some 5,000 sailor patients between 1899 and 1953, 1,500 of whom are buried in the Maritime Cemetery on a hillside overlooking the Fort.
 The patients lived in specially constructed tents, for fresh air and sunshine were the only known cures for tuberculosis.